Avian influenza

 If you suspect your birds are infected with any disease, then contact your specialist gamebird vet immediately who will advise you on what to do.

-You should not pick up or touch wild birds you suspect have AI until after you have contacted Defra and they have given you advice.
+Do not pick up or touch wild birds you suspect have AI until after you have contacted the relevant agency above and they have given you advice.

 Can I still go shooting?

-Following a confirmed case, disease control zones are put in place.
+Following a confirmed case in poultry or other captive birds, disease control zones are put in place.
 There are a number of conditions and rules which must be followed whilst these zones are in place.

 While shooting can continue in these disease control areas, the release of gamebirds is prohibited.

-Check if you are in a disease control zone on Animal and Plant Health Agency’s interactive map here.
+Details of any disease control zones can be found on the Animal and Plant Health Agency’s interactive map here.

 Further advice relating to gamebirds and Avian influenza can be found here.